fannysofia/sky-tracker-app/README.md

 ## The mission

 Why did I do this?
+WHY NOT!

 ## Features for the future